yannbelief/php-pdo-helper/README.md

 **Change the Default Object or Default Value Returned**

 When the SQL selects no record by `fetchOneObj` or `fetchOneVal`, it returns a NULL value.
 If you want to replace the NULL with your default object or value, you just pass it into the method through the 3rd argument.
+Both of the two methods will automatically replace the return value in NULL case for you.

 ```php
 	$defaulObj->name = "NOT FOUND";